 - Understand the level of risk for your organisation

-- Help address and fix identified application flaws
+- Address and fix identified application flaws

 As a result of our testing, you’ll be able to view your applications through the eyes of a hacker, to discover where you can improve your security posture.
 Our security consultants produce findings in written reports and provide your team with the guidance necessary to effectively remediate any issues we uncover.